davemers0160/dlib_object_detection/obj_det_trainer/README.md

-# Object Detector Analysis Project
+# Object Detector Trainer Project
-This project designed to provide analysis for object detectors build on the dlib framework.
+This project designed to train an object detectors build on the dlib framework.

 ## Dependencies